OverkillGuy/literate-wordle/README.md

 # Literate Wordle in Python

-Writing a Python Wordle implementation as a literate program.
+Writing up a Python implementation of Wordle using literate programming.

+> Follow along on the journey to implement Wordle in Python using TDD

 Requires Python >3.8.